kubedb/docs/docs/guides/mysql/reconfigure-tls/overview/index.md

 9. After the successful reconfiguring of the `MySQL` TLS, the `KubeDB` Enterprise operator resumes the `MySQL` object so that the `KubeDB` Community operator resumes its usual operations.

-In the next docs, we are going to show a step-by-step guide on reconfiguring tls of MySQL database using vertical scaling operation.
+In the next docs, we are going to show a step-by-step guide on reconfiguring tls of MySQL database using reconfigure-tls operation.